neighborhoods/Prefab/protean/Philosphy.md

 ### Ownership
 I must take pride in my work and nurture it to ensure the success of my team and our company.
 Outstanding craftsmanship is vital to me.

-# Product Group Teams
+# Product Teams
-* From a technical perspective, all product group teams MUST treat each individual product as if it were a **completely seperate** company.
+* From a technical perspective, all product teams MUST treat each individual product as if it were a **completely seperate** company.
 The strongest separation MUST be maintained.
-This is especially difficult and the strongest discipline to this philosophical approach MUST be adhered to when several products are owned by the same product group team.
+This is especially difficult and the strongest discipline to this philosophical approach MUST be adhered to when several products are owned by the same product team.

 # Interface Driven Design